tevans-3/MediScheduler/README.md

 The application then returns an optimized schedule, where "optimized" is defined as minimizing the required travel-time for students who bike/walk/use transit.

+This  is basically a proof of concept.
+Many results for certain cities are inaccurate-- if those cities haven't been mapped to OSM, then Nominatim can't geocode them accurately.

+It could easily be made accurate by using a paid geocoding service like Google's Geocoding API.

 # Notes
 Configured a Docker container to run an instance of osrm-backend to handle routing queries Developed a frontend to display route and directions using leaflet and implemented an export-to-pdf option